-I am a graduate of the Yale Law School, with extensive experience in complex commercial litigation.
+I am a lawyer, with extensive experience in complex commercial litigation.
 Today, however, my profession is procurer of unprocessed and unadulterated foods, personal chef, home health aide, therapy provider, medical researcher, and appointment coordinator for my seven-year-old son, Martin.

 The position is full-time, because Martin is recovering from autism.